marcc1988/jr-git-intro/second.md

 This is the second file.
+I changed it into something else.